dounix/focusrite-autoclock/README.md

 When using the S/PDIF clock source, if that S/PDIF source is turned off, no audio will be output from any source to the monitor outputs.

-This is a minor annoyance, more so when using the focusrite the primary audio interface.
+This is a minor annoyance, more so when the focusrite is the primary audio interface.
 Focusrite control can be used to switch to the internal clock when the S/PDIF source is unavailable.

 The bigger nuisance comes in remembering to restore the S/PDIF clock source when the source is powered up, only recognizing this after recordings have been ruined with timing jitters.